Bembridge Lifeboat Station

 Bembridge Lifeboat Station is located in the village of Bembridge on the Isle of Wight in the United Kingdom.
 The station is located on the eastern approaches to The Solent, south of the area known as Spithead.
 The station is on one of the busiest shipping lanes in United Kingdom waters.
-The main boathouse stands away from the shore on a piled platform with slipway, and is linked to the shore by a pier gangway (see picture).

 A lifeboat was first stationed at Bembridge in 1867 by the Royal National Lifeboat Institution (RNLI).